« Previous Page

 Polysomnograms usually are done in a hospital sleep lab.
 They are

 monitored by a trained sleep lab technician.
-Small metal discs called
+Small pad or patches called

 electrodes are attached to the person's head and body to record brain activity,